 My toolkit generally includes multi-model and single-model ensembles.
 I have used these to assess signal-to-noise ratios in long-term projections of upwelling (Brady et al., 2017), to isolate the influence of internal climate variability on air-sea CO fluxes (Brady et al., 2019a), and to make multiyear forecasts of pH (Brady et al., 2019b).
 On occasion, I assess satellite and in situ products, but am most eager to use supercomputers in my work.

 I contribute to a number of open-source python packages for the geosciences and am a core developer for climpred and esmtools.
 I am passionate about data visualization and have recently been working with ParaView to make movies of high-resolution climate models.

-I am a Ph.D. student in Atmospheric and Oceanic Sciences at the University of Colorado Boulder.
-I work with the Institute of Arctic and Alpine Research and am supported by the Department of Energy through a Computational Science Graduate Fellowship.
+I am a Ph.D. candidate in Atmospheric and Oceanic Sciences at the University of Colorado Boulder.
+I collaborate with the NOAA Earth System Research Lab, National Center for Atmospheric Research, Los Alamos National Lab, and Oak Ridge National Lab.
+My research is supported by the Department of Energy through a Computational Science Graduate Fellowship.

 |Oct 19, 2019||My new website is under construction!
 I’m currently migrating my research and viz projects over from the old site.|